-If you are applying for a place in reception class commencing September 2018 and live in Cornwall you should complete Cornwall Council's Common Application Form, available electronically from Cornwall Council or in paper form in their reception class prospectus
+If you are applying for a place in reception class commencing September 2021 and live in Cornwall you should complete Cornwall Council's Common Application Form, available electronically at www.cornwall.gov.uk/admissions.
+If you need a paper form, please ask at our school reception or contact the Admissions Team at Cornwall Council.